cbcommunity/cbc-proofpoint-malicious-file-detection/README.md

     optional arguments:
-      -h, --help            show this help message and exit --last-pull LAST_PULL
+      -h, --help            show this help message and exit --start-time START_TIME
-                            Set the last pull time in ISO8601 format --start-time START_TIME
                             Set the start time in ISO8601 format --end-time END_TIME   Set the end time in ISO8601 format --now                 Output the current GMT time in ISO8601 format.
 Does not pull any data.

-The `--last_pull` option overwrites the `last_pull` value stored in the database and will pull CBC Endpoint Standard or CBC Enterprise EDR processes since that time.

 To manually specify a timeframe (min 30 seconds, max 1 hour) use the `--start-time` and `--end-time` arguments.